alamuri-a/NortheastInnovatorsMidterm/README.md

 - Username and password authentication
 - Role-based authorization
 - Separate work areas for each user role
-- Validation of user credentials before access is granted
-- Prevention of unauthorized access to protected functionality
 - Automatic navigation to the appropriate work area after successful login

 ## Usage Instructions